When is The Great British Bake Off on TV in 2020?

 Creative director at Love Productions Kieran Smith recently spoke about the difficulties filming in the pandemic.

-Speaking in an issue of Radio Times Magazine, Smith revealed production was almost put on holdnafter someone on set began to show potential symptoms of the virus and had to be tested.
+Speaking in an issue of Radio Times Magazine, Smith revealed production was almost put on hold after someone on set began to show potential symptoms of the virus and had to be tested.

 He said: “Somebody spoke to our medical team because they were showing symptoms that could have been COVID.